quinton-ashley/p5play/README.md

 p5.play provides a Sprite class to manage visual objects in 2D space and features such as animation support, basic collision detection and resolution, sprite grouping, helpers for mouse and keyboard interactions, and a virtual camera.

 p5.play extends p5.js, a javascript library (and a community) that aims to make coding accessible for artists, designers, educators, and beginners.
 If you are not familiar with p5.js, you should start [here] (http://p5js.org/tutorials/).

+## Unit Tests

+To run the unit tests in your browser, visit `test/index.html`.

+If you want to run them from the command-line, you can run `npm install` followed by `npm test`.